Skip to main content

 Step 4 - Verify the Connection

 Click Done & Verify Connection in the Anyshift dialog.
-Anyshift will trigger a scan to verify the federation is working correctly.
+Anyshift triggers a scan to verify the federation is working correctly.

 1. The Reader role is assigned at the subscription level